barc/backbone.giraffe/src/docs/viewFlexibility.md

 `attach`, the difference being `attachTo` doesn't require a parent view - any DOM element, selector, or view will do.

-When a view is attached, __Giraffe__ automatically calls `render` on the view if it hasn't yet been rendered, but passing the option `forceRender` will cause `attachTo` to always `render` the view.
-The option `preserve` prevents child view disposal, even if `disposeOnDetach` is true.
 In this example, we have buttons to move the views around, but we don't want to display an up or down button when that's an invalid move.
 To display the correct buttons, we need to `render` a view when it moves, so we `forceRender` on `attachTo` and we use `preserve` to prevent `render` from disposing of uncached child views.
+When a view is attached, __Giraffe__ automatically calls `render` on the view if it hasn't yet been rendered, but passing the option `forceRender` will cause `attachTo` to always `render` the view.
+The option `preserve` prevents child view disposal, even if `disposeOnDetach` is true, and is used because we don't want to dispose of uncached views just to update the arrows.

 ```js
   onMoveUp: function() {